 Maybe you’ve heard the expression “you are what you eat.”
 In a nutritional sense, this statement may be accurate.
 In the King James Version, Proverbs 23:7 seems to suggest a different but related truth—that we are what we think: “For as he thinketh in his heart, so is he.”
 Unfortunately, this translation fails to give contemporary readers a precise understanding of what “as a man thinketh, so is he” really means.

 The statement is part of a collection of thirty wise sayings of Solomon, often called “the sayings of the wise” or “the words of the wise.”
 Solomon compiled these instructions to encourage faith in God, admonish, and teach young people who were seeking wisdom.

 Proverbs 23:7 is contained in saying number nine.
 The context of “as a man thinketh in his heart, so is he” provides insight into the meaning of the clause, so let’s look at the whole saying:

-“Do not eat the food of a begrudging host,
+“Do not eat the bread of a miser,

 but his heart is not with you.